May 02, 2011 / By: Michael Spielman

 The associations between both alcohol/drug abuse and depo medroxyprogesterone acetate use and repeat abortion are new findings.
 Future studies are needed to identify modifiable risk factors for repeat abortion and to identify populations in which interventions, such as long-term contraception, may lower the risk.

 Their search continues for "modifiable risk factors" to keep women from having multiple abortions.
 For my part, the solution isn't as complex as they make it out to be.
-The best way to reduce the number of abortions is to compellingly demonstrate to those in crisis pregnancy that abortion is an act of violence that kills an innocent human being–more specifically, it is an act of violence that kills their very own child.
+The best way to reduce the number of abortions is to compellingly demonstrate to those in crisis pregnancy that abortion is an act of violence that kills an innocent human being—more specifically, it is an act of violence that kills their very own child.
 When women grasp the ethical weight of abortion, when they realize it is not the mere removal of cell tissue, or the termination of a potential life, that is when things will start to change.
-And when abortion becomes as unthinkable as killing an already born child, it will all but go away–no matter how much sex ed we've received.
+And when abortion becomes as unthinkable as killing an already born child, it will all but go away—with or without "comprehensive" sex ed.